 If SWMM is used to calculate peak runoff rates, it can be used to develop inflow hydrographs at the detention basin site.
 The program can then be used to determine the required storage volume and outlet design based on an iterative reservoir routing procedure.
 Initial estimates of outlet size are made, and the program is run.
 The output is reviewed, and changes are made to the outlet configuration as needed until the peak flow and an acceptable drain time are achieved.
 Assumptions made during detention basin design, all design calculations, and SWMM input and output text files shall be provided to the Town for review.
-Files shall be highlighted, design values shall reference calculations and commented and/or summarized periodically to ease in the review process.
+Files shall be highlighted and design values shall reference calculations.
+The outputs shall include comments and/or be summarized periodically to ease in the review process.